Microbiology, Clinical Profile and Outcomes of Continuous Ambulatory Peritoneal Dialysis associated Peritonitis

 Continuous ambulatory, Microbiology, Outcome, PeritonitisAbstract

-A retrospective, observational study was conducted at a tertiary care teaching hospital in Kathmandu over a period of 2 years from August, 2022 to July 2024.
-Data on demographics, clinical presentation, organisms isolated, duration of treatment and outcomes were retrieved.
-Statistical Analysis was done by using SPSS version 26.The categorical data and continuous data were analyzed using mean, standard deviation and percentage.
-The data was presented in tables.
+A retrospective, observational study was conducted at a tertiary care center in Kathmandu over a period of two years from August, 2022 to July 2024.
+Data on demographics, clinical presentation, organisms isolated, treatment and outcomes were retrieved.
+Statistical analysis was done by using SPSS v26.
+The categorical data and continuous data were analyzed using mean, standard deviation and percentage.

 Published